 While my grandmother was an amazing person with a strong vision of peace and unity, she unfortunately also lived a very 3-dimensional existence; which lead to her experiencing some very dark energies.
 She was married to my granddad for 55 years (until my granddad’s death in 2004) and those years were full of fighting, disagreements and abuse (mental, physical).
 Their marriage had a huge effect on my own ideas about love and marriage.
 This of course was necessary for me to break out of the patters I grew up with, yet it was very hard to watch and also played its part in me ending up in a very similar relationship for a part of my life.
 My grandparents were total opposites of each other.
 During their early marriage my grandmother went through a mental breakdown and the state of their marriage affected her relationship with her own daughters.
 But as a grandmother… she was perfect.
 Unconventional as hell, yes!
 But perfect!

 But what was most amazing about her was that she was deeply psychic.
 She did palmistry & fortune telling from cards – and she had premonitory dreams about people and events.
-I knew that there had been many “white witches” in our ancestry and I always felt she was very much part of that lineage.
-Her “speciality” was major transport accidents, especially airplanes coming down.
-It was always a traumatising experience for her because she always saw herself in the plane; screaming, getting hurt, seeing people dying; as if she was there herself.
-She could relay things that happened in the plane back to us very accurately; and sometimes it was only after years of government secrets and air investigations that things would come to light about the cause of some of these accidents that she had been accurately describing all along.
+Her “speciality” was major transport accidents, especially air-plane disasters.
+It was always a traumatising experience for her because she always lived them as if she was there: screaming, getting hurt, seeing people die etc. She could relay things that happened in the plane back to us very accurately; and sometimes it was only after years of government secrets and air investigations that things would come to light about the cause of some of these accidents that she had been accurately describing all along.
 So if she had one of those dreams and you were going to fly shortly afterwards, well, you didn’t.
 She wouldn’t have let you!
 And no one dared to anyway!
 My grandmother also accurately predicted the future “for fun” for those who would ask and she was often spot on about mine; to the point that I often refused to have her read for me as I believed we should not know too much in advance but rather discover our own path.

-When I met my twin in 2002 the summer we spent together was a whirlwind and I never got to tell my grandma about him until he was out of my life again; leaving me in deep despair and seeking only to forget.
+When I met my beloved in 2002 the summer we spent together was a whirlwind and I never got to tell my grandma about him until he was out of my life again; leaving me only seeking to forget.
 When he returned to my life in 2005 after my awakening, I told my mother and made her swear she wouldn’t tell anyone; and she never did.
 I specifically asked her not to tell my grandmother since I was still with my boyfriend and my grandmother adored him.
-As far as I was concerned, my grandmother had no idea my twin existed, nor did she know anything about him.
+As far as I was concerned, my grandmother had no idea my beloved existed, nor did she know anything about him.
 Yet my Grandmother, bless her, was onto me: she knew he was back in my life.

 She tells me that in her dream she came across a man on the street.
 The man was young but had the appearance of a much older man.
 He was walking with his shoulders hunched like the world was weighing on them.
 He looked quite unhappy and told my grandmother his life was over, to which my grandmother replied “Oh, surely it can’t be that bad”.
 My grandma reached out her hand to the man and the man reached his left hand back to her, and taking his hand she started to read the lines in his palm (which she would always do in real life too; she always wanted to read the lines in any new acquaintances hands).
 She told him that from what she could see, his childhood and youth had been pretty normal, until a close encounter with death.
 She could see that he had been in a very serious accident/ very ill at some point, but that the accident was also a catalyst for big changes (for the better) in his life.
 He did not seem to believe her so she proceeded to point out and trace his lifeline with her fingers, and showed him where the lifeline is near-enough interrupted and then starts a constant upward rise.
 She said he might not realise it but since this accident his life has been moving toward happiness greater than what he could ever imagine.
 He was shaking his head in disbelief.
 She said “Well whether you believe me or not, look, it’s right there, carved into your hand!”